Pujago/terraform-azurerm-azuread-app-registration/README.md

 # terraform-azurerm-azuread-app-registration
 Azure app registration module that create application registration, scopes, app roles, password credentials.

+In this release, I have updated the example of how a module is called to create 2 applications - one is the authorizer (audience application or web api), and another is the authorized (i.e. client application)

+Audience application will create following:

+1. App roles as `Query-01.Read` and `Query-01.Write`
+2. Oauth2_permission_scope `TestScope_01`
+3. Microsoft Graph `User.Read` permission
+4. Service principal
+5. Password Credentials
+6. Identifier Uris ( # To set application uri to api//<app_id>, you need to update via script, this is not possible in terraform)

+Audience application will create following:

+1. Grant application permissions for client app to access the above created web api
+2. Microsoft Graph User.Read delegated permission
+3. Service principal
+4. Password Credentials
+5. Redirect Uris or reply uris where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.
+The authorization server sends the code or token to the redirect URI, so it's important you register the correct location as part of the app registration process.

+Note: Not all applications need password credentials to be generated for e.g. audience application, To achieve that a separate module can be created for `azuread_application_password` resource.
+For the simplicity.
+I have added this resource in same module along with the resource `azuread_application`

 <!-- BEGIN_TF_DOCS -->
 ## Requirements